FRM95/Master-Big-Data-UCM/Modulo visualizacion avanzada/README.md

 Developed through a graphical interface (ui.R) and a server (server.R) using the R programming language and the Shiny library.

-Running: Import both files and execute the web application through Run App button in RStudio.
+Running: Import both files (user interface and server) and execute the web application through Run App button in RStudio.